Cookies on this website

 Neuropharmacology

-Research interests
+Research

 Biography

 I carried out my PhD in the group of Dr Botond Roska at the Friedrich Miescher Institute in Basel, where I studied neural circuits of the retina (2005-2010).
 I defined several types of ganglion cells in a transgenic mouse line based on two-photon targeted patch clamp recordings in wholemount retinas.
 I demonstrated that "approach sensitive" ganglion cells receive glycinergic inhibition from AII amacrine cells, and that dopaminergic interplexiform cells are presynaptic to a type of intrinsically photosensitive ganglion cell.
 Next I moved to Oxford as an MRC Career Development Fellow in the group of Professor Peter Somogyi at the MRC Anatomical Neuropharmacology Unit (2010-2012).
 Here I investigated the spike timing of identified GABAergic neurons in the rat hippocampus in relation to different behavioural states.
 I also discovered a 'negative marker' for axo-axonic cells, the transcription factor SATB1.
-In 2012, I became an MRC Investigator Scientist, and I was elected as a Junior Research Fellow at Wolfson College 2013-2019.
-Recently, I discovered a specialised kind of rhythmically-bursting GABAergic neuron in the mouse medial septum that selectively innervates GABAergic neurons in the dorsal presubiculum and entorhinal cortex, named orchid cells (Viney et al eLife 2018), and defined a group of 'low rhythmic neurons' of the medial septum that preferentially target the dentate gyrus and CA3 (Salib et al J Neurosci 2019).
+In 2012, I became an MRC Investigator Scientist, and was elected as a Junior Research Fellow at Wolfson College (2013-2019).
+Moving to the Department of Pharmacology in 2016, I discovered a specialised kind of rhythmically-bursting GABAergic neuron in the mouse medial septum that selectively innervates GABAergic neurons in the dorsal presubiculum and entorhinal cortex, named orchid cells (Viney et al eLife 2018), and defined a group of 'low rhythmic neurons' of the medial septum that preferentially target the dentate gyrus and CA3 (Salib et al J Neurosci 2019).
+In 2020 I became a Departmental Career Development Fellow, and was also elected as a Research Fellow at Wolfson College.

-In 2020 I became a Research Fellow at Wolfson College and a Departmental Career Development Fellow.
-For further information about my lab please see the Viney Group page.
+For further information about my group please see the Viney Group page.

 Techniques